apwbs/MARTSIA/README.md

 # MARTSIA: Multi-Authority Approach to Transaction Systems for Interoperating Applications

 MARTSIA (Multi-Authority Approach to Transaction Systems for Interoperating Applications) is an approach for secrecy-preserving, immutable, access-controlled information exchange via public blockchain for process management.
+In short, it resorts to Multi-Authority Ciphertext Policy Attributed Based Encryption (MA-CP-ABE) to handle the ciphering/deciphering cycle, a content-addressed Distributed Hash Table (DHT) file system (IPFS) to handle the storage of documents, and smart contracts to enforce the access grants and notarise the data flow.

 MARTSIA comes implemented in two versions:
 - [MARTSIA/Ethereum](https://github.com/apwbs/MARTSIA-Ethereum) employs Ethereum and other EVM-based blockchain platforms as its backbone;